-With the right containment, open shelves can not only look great but also pass for one of the most contemporary and chic design ideas you can use in your kitchen.
+With the right containment, open shelves can look great and pass for one of the most contemporary and chic design ideas you can use in your kitchen.

 At the core, open shelves are used to add space to a rather squeezed kitchen.
-The openness creates an airy feel that results in the illusion of space and light in the kitchen.
+The openness creates an airy feel, creating the illusion of space and light in the kitchen.

-Besides, with an open shelves design, accessing kitchenware and appliances within the kitchen is made far easier compared to closed shelves that force you to battle your way through a door before you can get a hold of what you want.
+Besides, with an open shelf design, accessing kitchenware and appliances within the kitchen is far easier compared to closed shelves that force you to battle your way through a door before you can get what you want.

 This makes open shelves one of the most practical options in a small kitchen layout.
-But that is not to mean that that’s the only place they are limited to.
+But that does not mean they are limited to that place only.

-You can take inspiration from an open shelves design and use it in almost every other kitchen design you wish to experiment with.
-And in this piece, we’ll show you a couple that are surely going to make your kitchen stand out from the rest.
+You can take inspiration from a shelf design and use it in almost every other kitchen design you wish to experiment with.
+And in this piece, we’ll show you a couple that will make your kitchen stand out from the rest.

 1. Minimalist Shelves

 Minimalism has been a trending kitchen design topic, especially for the modern kitchen.
-And as far as open shelves are concerned, the minimalist open shelves is one design you should try.
+As far as open shelves are concerned, minimalist open shelves are one design you should try.

 Minimalist open shelves are based on using little clutter to create a unique open shelves design.
 Instead of numerous plates, cups, silverware, or anything else that looks busy and squeezed, the minimalist open shelves design uses neatly arranged cups, spoons, and cutlery to create a chic layout for the kitchen.

 The rest of the kitchenware can be stored in closed shelving at the bottom.
-For those shelves, you can experiment with recessed pulls that will further amplify the minimalism effect you’re going for in the kitchen.
+For those shelves, you can experiment with recessed pulls that amplify the minimalism effect you seek in the kitchen.

-If you’re going for a country-style kitchen, or you want to tone down the bold colors you’ve predominantly used in your kitchen design, then you should go for rustic open shelves.
+If you’re going for a country-style kitchen or want to tone down the bold colors you’ve predominantly used in your kitchen design, you should choose rustic open shelves.

-These shelves add a nice rustic touch to a modern kitchen or traditional country kitchen.
+These shelves add a rustic touch to a modern or traditional country kitchen.

-For instance, if you’re working with a striking contrast of gold, black, and navy, you can have a patterned backsplash with the rustic open shelves installed at the top.
+For instance, if you’re working with a striking contrast of gold, black, and navy, you can install a patterned backsplash with rustic open shelves at the top.

 The great thing about this design is that despite toning down the bold contrasts, it still doesn’t distract the view from the original design.
 Rather, it makes it more unified.